Why self-care that is only focused on pedicures and scented baths won’t make you feel better for long.

 Capitalism co-opted self-care when you weren’t looking.
 Capitalism has co-opted self-care and you don’t even know it.
 Like any effective world view, the values of capitalism are so ingrained in most of us, we don’t even realize when we’re living by the values of a paradigm actually isn’t aligned with our human values.

 Do you feel like you need self-care?
 Ok, person after person will tell you to go get a pedicure, scented candles, chocolate treats, or schedule a weekend vacation.
-But all of these are material items (with the exception of the vacation) that may make your body feel good momentarily, but they won’t get to the kind of deep self-care you need.
+All of these are material items (with the exception of the vacation) that may make your body feel good momentarily, but they won’t get to the kind of deep self-care you need.

 Of course capitalism has its benefits, but in the Western World its values have so skewed reality that we are told that spending more money and consumerism is the answer to everything.

 Remember World Trade Center had fallen and the nation was adjusting the shock of the 9/11 events.
 The next day, President Bush said to get out and spend money.
 To shop.

 Myself and a bunch of us did a double-take, “What the heck?
 Are we even having the same conversation?
 That has nothing to do with any of this.”

 Rampant materialism doesn’t actually serve our deepest needs.